SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 ![Address in use](/guides/images/users-guide/opcua/opcua-address-in-use.png)

-If this error appears, it means that there is a java process running in the background.
+If this error appears, a Java process is running in the background.
 To fix this issue, the process must be stopped/killed.